kobejohn/TreeNode/readme.md

 It supports various tree operations such as:

-- separating / combining trees very easily
+- separating and combining trees
 - degenerating a branch (pruning all branches between a and b)
-- searching the tree for specific values in the data items
+- traversing the nodes in-order or post-order

 I have used it in several projects where I needed storage of iterative simulation data.